slightlyskepticalpotat/submission-downloader/README.md

 ## Getting Started

 ### Installing
 This program can be installed in two different ways.
-You can clone the repository and run the code yourself with Python 3 or download prebuilt binaries that will run without Python from our releases page:
+You can clone the repository and run the code yourself with Python 3 (recommended) or download prebuilt binaries that will run without Python (convenient) from our releases page:

 1. Install the prerequisites with ```$ pip3 install -r requirements.txt```.
 Next, download [submission-downloader.py](submission-downloader.py).
 Run the program with ```python3 submission-downloader.py```.